mttcabral/fii-data-collector/README.md

 ## How to run the project

-Dependencies: Beaultiful Soup, Selenium, geckodriver, pandas
+Dependencies: Beaultiful Soup, Selenium, geckodriver, pandas, lxml